guettli/scrum/README.md

 This reorganization forces every team member to leave the autopilot.
 This is an interesting adventure (although many people don't like changes).
 It helps knowledge-sharing and avoids the bore-out syndrome.

-# "Sprint Goal" vs "constant flow"
+# Sprints vs Kanban

-The official Scrum Guide does not define "Sprint Goal", only the term [Sprint](https://www.scrumguides.org/scrum-guide.html#events-sprint).

-But "Sprint Goal" gets used several times.

-Of course it depends.
-Maybe you have well defined Sprint Goals.
-But in my experience only 5% of Sprints have one well defined goal.
+In my experience only 5% of Sprints have **one** well defined goal.
+Most Sprints have 3 to 5 goals.

 This raises the question: "Is a sprint goal needed?".
 I can happily live without it.
 It is like a constant flow of issues: New features, old bugs, refactoring and fire-fighting.

 Example: We start a new sprint and have capacity for 40 Story Points.
 We fill the sprint backlog with 15 issues.
 Now have a look at these 15 issues.
 Many of them are not related to another.
 They are issues.
 Some small, some big.
-There is no useful common denominator.
-Why create a Sprint Goal?

-I think it makes sense to have 2 week sprints.
-But I don't need to give them a fancy name.

-Just like version numbers like 20.04 make much more sense to me than [Focal Fossa (Ubuntu's fancy name for the current release)](https://releases.ubuntu.com/20.04/).
-I prefer the dry number which contains a date.
-In this case "April 2020".

-If course there are goals which have names.
-But they are created by the product team and they usualy have long term plans.

-Since the scrum team exists to do what the product team wants, it does not make sense that the scrum team invents a written "Sprint Goal" for each sprint.
-Quarterly goals by the product teams are enough.

-It would be nice to have a common sprint goal.
+It would be nice to have one common sprint goal.
 Since we are all social beings, it gives us a warm feeling inside.
 I think that is one major feature why a lot of people want to do scrum.

-In the past people did hunting and collecting in groups.

-Then they got farmers.
-Still working in groups.

-Then came the industrial revolution and now one person works on one small puzzle piece.
-In many cases the single person doing his work can't even see the big picture.

-Now here is scrum: Let's go hunting again, like we played when we were kids!
-This feels great....

-That's why I wrote above text: I want to disillusion you.
-If you think about starting Scrum, be aware of the fact that there won't be a common sprint goal in most cases.
+Although I have never seen a sprint with **one** sprint goal.

+If there is no useful common denominator, why create a Sprint Goal?

+I think this kind of thinking is 100% fine.
+Maybe Kanban makes more sense?

+I think it makes sense to have 2 week sprints.
+Because the highlight after work is the [Sprint-Review](https://www.scrumguides.org/scrum-guide.html#sprint-review) where the Scrum Team presents the results of their work to key stakeholders.

 # A sprint is a less than short-term